PrabhdeepKaur12/DSA-Practice/README.md

 - unique number of occurance
 - number of recent calls
 - reverse linked list
+- number of string that apear as substring in word

 ## Medium
 - container with most water